 Being a journalist is my childhood dream come true, I take great pride in sharing your stories and informing the public about current events.
 There’s also something extra special about getting to do what I love in my hometown.

 Aside from journalism, I have many interests.
+I am active in our community, emceeing several events a year bringing my storytelling skills to help the causes I believe in thrive in our city.
 I serve on the board of directors for S.O.A.R, a non-profit providing humanitarian relief to Armenian orphans around the world.
 I’m also an avid tennis player and a former gymnast and figure skater.
 Now that I’m back in my hometown, I’m so happy I get to see my friends and family more often.

 I love connecting with viewers, so if you have story ideas, please don’t hesitate to email me at email@example.com or connect with me on Facebook.